wacko1805/MagiskGapps/README.md

 # This is the MagiskGApps Creator script
 MagiskGApps is bases of Nikgapps @ nikgapps.com .
 The script converts the Nikgapps package into a Magisk Module.

+## Compatibility:

+ * Works on most AOSP based custom roms
+ * Works on most AOSP based OEM roms (Motorolla, asus, etc)
+ * DOES NOT work on MIUI.

 ## Why MagiskGApps?

  * MagiskGApps can be uninstalled, meaning it can be installed temporarily